Pular720/youlepeng.github.io/content/authors/admin/_index.md

       - Designed the interview outline, conducted fieldwork for three months in 13 counties of 4 provinces in China, and interviewed fisheries administration officials and fishermen
       - Compiled and summarised preliminary recording data and policy documents
       - Wrote a 60,000 research report accepted by Ministry of Agriculture and Rural Affairs
- - position: Research on Reorganisation of Conflict Mediation in Suzhou’s Grassroots Governance
+ - position: Research on Reorganisation of Conflict Mediation in Suzhou Grassroots Governance
     company_name: Research Assistant supervised by Prof.Xianxing Tang
     date_start: 2023-05
     date_end: 2024-02
     summary: |
       Responsibilities include:
       - Conducted 8 semi-structured interviews with local government officials as well as several in-depth interviews with mediators and street-level bureaucrats
-      - Wrote a 60,000 research report accepted by Suzhou Municipal People’s Government
+      - Wrote a 60,000 research report accepted by Suzhou Government
  - position: Research on Religious Discourse and American Identity Politics
     company_name: Research Assistant supervised by Assoc.Prof.Yichao Tu
     company_url: 'https://iis.fudan.edu.cn/df/37/c40495a57143/page.htm'